MyEtherWallet/knowledge-base/source/_posts/en/getting-started/back-to-the-basics.md

 ## **7. Google can be your best friend or your worst enemy.**

--   Do your research, and remain skeptical!
+-   Do your research and remain skeptical!
 -   Before sending to a third-party or using a new service, Google the service name + ‘scam’ or ‘reviews’.

-## **8. Pay very close attention to address entry.**
+## **8. Pay very close attention to the address you're sending to.**

 -   Sending to a wrong address can mean the permanent loss of your funds.
 Make sure you know who you’re sending to.
 -   Double and triple check everything.
 Even one wrong character will make a difference and lead to loss of funds.
 -   Never hand type anything.
 Copy & paste is your best friend!
+-   Make sure you're not sending to a contract address!
+Funds sent directly to a contract address can not be recovered.

 ## **9. Buy a hardware wallet.**

 -   Hardware wallets are generally around ~100 USD and offer the best protection for your crypto assets.
-So mathematically, if you have more than 200 USD in crypto, there is no excuse not to get one!
 -   [Ledger][ledger] and [Trezor][trezor] are two great options we highly recommend!

 ## **10. Ask for help.**